 Moving to Melbourne

-Be prepared financially for the time you may need to spend in temporary accommodation
+- Make sure you arrange or book temporary accommodation for your arrival and are financially prepared for the time you may need to spend in temporary accommodation.

-Vacancies for University of Melbourne students
+Individual and shared apartments reserved for University of Melbourne students.

 Homestay options provide a furnished room and vary in cost depending on your arrangement.
-Meals are provided in full-board homestays.
+Meals are usually provided in full-board homestays.

 Many students choose to rent an apartment or property through the private rental market.
 You can rent alone or organise to share the property with other tenants.